flyteorg/flyte/rsts/concepts/data_management.rst

 The workflow engine is responsible for moving data from a previous task to the next task.
 As explained previously, Flyte only deals with Metadata and not the actual Raw data.
 The illustration below explains how data flows from engine to the task and how that is transferred between tasks.
 The medium to transfer the data can change, and will change in the future.
-We could use faster metadata stores to speed up data movement or exploit locality.
+We could use fast metadata stores to speed up data movement or exploit locality.

 Between Flytepropeller and Tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~